gpgolikov/otus-module2-bayan/README.md

 ```

-## Unicode
-_bayan_ tool uses wide char string for internal string storage.
-All input strings or file names will be convert to wide string using of current local.

 ## Usage
 _bayan_ scans filesystem for duplicates and prints result to standard output by linebreak separated list where different files are separated by additional linebreak.